 City Surplus Site 2 is adjacent to City Surplus Site 1 (described above) and is located approximately 500 feet north of the Center Street and South Street intersection (Site P-2 on Figure 1J-2.1).
-The site is 6.5 acres and is currently zoned M-1.
+The site is 6.5 acres and is zoned R-3M-1.
 The City of Orange Cove, Blossom Heights, LLC, and Universal Properties completed the purchase and sale agreement on December 14, 2022, including recordation of a covenant requiring 15 percent affordable housing for future development of the property.
-As of January 2024, the developer has submitted an application to rezone the property to R-3 zoning and the environmental document is underway.
-City staff is working closely with the developer to complete entitlements for the site by the end of 2024, the rezoning of the property to R-3 prior to the start of the Housing Element planning period (see Program 3).
+Orange Cove City Council has approved all necessary entitlements to develop the site with affordable housing.
+City staff is working closely with the property owner and developer group to develop site plans and construction documents and secure grant funding for development of the site with affordable housing (see Program 3).
+There are no known barriers to development of this site during the planning period.
 The prospective developer, Blossom Heights, LLC, intends to develop the site with a 100 percent affordable housing project at a project density of 25 dwelling units per acre.
-However, for purposes of this analysis, realistic density assumptions for R-3 are conservatively applieds to this, similarly to City Surplus Site 1.
+However, for purposes of this analysis, realistic density assumptions for R-3 are conservatively applied, similarly to City Surplus Site 1.
 This site therefore has capacity for approximately 105 lower-income units.